reinhart1010/nix/docs/en/osx/opensnoop.md

 ---
 # opensnoop

-Tool that tracks file opens on your system.
+Track file opens on your system.
 More information: <https://keith.github.io/xcode-man-pages/opensnoop.1m.html>.

 - Print all file opens as they occur: